 The advisory board counsels the Olmsted County Board of Commissioners on operational and financial matters concerning the sewer district.

-For information on requesting a hearing to appeal a notice of violation, or denial of request for exception/challenge, or a suspension or revocation of an issued license or permit, please visit the Olmsted County Attorney's webpage.
+For information on requesting a hearing to appeal a notice of violation, or denial of a request for exception/challenge, or a suspension or revocation of an issued license or permit, please visit the Olmsted County Attorney's webpage.

 To report a problem with service or an emergency, please contact: